-Tsiknopempti is the Thursday during Carnival, the Greek Mardi Gras, which marks the beginning of the last weekend that observant Greek Orthodox Church members are permitted to eat meat before fasting for Lent.
+Tsiknopempti is the Thursday during Carnival, the Greek Mardi Gras.
+It takes place 11 days before the start of Greek Orthodox Lent.
+In 2019, Tsiknopempti is February 28 and Greek Lent begins on March 11.
+Tsiknopempti signals the start of the last weekend that observant Greek Orthodox Church members are permitted to eat meat before fasting for Lent.

 Meaning of Tsiknopempti